 It’s back to school for Channel 4 with the follow-up documentary series to the critically-acclaimed, Bafta award-winning Educating Essex.
-Educating Yorkshire is an eight-part series, again exploring what really happens behind the school gates – but this time in a Northern town.
+Educating Yorkshire is an eight-part series, again exploring what really happens behind the school gates, but this time in a Northern town.

-Filmed at Thornhill Community Academy near Dewsbury where half of the pupils come from the local Asian communities, the series captures every detail of life in the school from playground hijinks and inspirational lessons to life-changing events.
-It follows the work of Headteacher Jonny Mitchell, himself born and raised in Dewsbury, to better the chances for all his students and build on successive years of improving exam results.
+Filmed at Thornhill Community Academy near Dewsbury, where half of the pupils come from the local Asian communities, the series captures every detail of life in the school – from playground hijinks and inspirational lessons, to life-changing events.
+It follows the work of head teacher Jonny Mitchell – himself born and raised in Dewsbury – to better the chances for all of his students and build on successive years of improving exam results.

 To discuss programme sales requirements please contact email@example.com.